PrefectHQ/prefect/docs/concepts/flow-runners.md

 # Flow runners

-Flow runners are responsible for running Prefect flows.
-Each deployment has a flow runner associated with it.
-The flow runner is used to create and monitor infrastructure for flow runs associated with deployments.
+Flow runners are responsible for creating and monitoring infrastructure for flow runs associated with deployments.

 When creating ad hoc flow runs by calling a flow yourself, you are taking full control of your flow's execution environment.
 A flow runner cannot be used in this case.